open-cogsci/osdoc/content/pages/dev/extension.md

 [TOC]

+## What is an OpenSesame extension?

+*Extensions* add arbitrary functionality to the OpenSesame user interface.
+For example, an extension can add a new entry to the main toolbar or the menubar.
+To add functionality that you can use in experiments, you need a *plugin*:

+- %link:plugin%

 ## Relevant files

 Let's assume that your extension is called `my_extension`.
 In that case, your extension corresponds to a folder called `my_extension`, which contains at least the following 2 files: